yakazimir/kyler-website/content/authors/admin/_index.md

 Seattle, Washington where I do work on natural language processing and machine learning on the [**Aristo Project**](https://allenai.org/aristo/).
-My work centers on core language model development and applications, with a recent focus on formal methods and LLMs and applications of agents.
+My work centers on core language model development and applications, with a recent focus on applications of [formal methods for LLMs](https://www.krichardson.me/files/tpm.pdf) and [agents for scientific discovery](https://www.krichardson.me/files/genesys.pdf).
 Prior to this, I was a researcher at the [**Institute for Natural Language Processing**](https://www.ims.uni-stuttgart.de/) (IMS) at the [**University of Stuttgart**](https://www.uni-stuttgart.de/en/) in